UKHomeOffice/application-container-platform/how-to-docs/chisel.md

 ### A Working Example

 We have a two services called `example-api.internal.homeoffice.gov.uk` and `another-service.example.com` and we wish to consume the API from the pods.
-Lets assume the service as already been provisioned on the Chisel server and we have the credentials at hand.
+Lets assume the service has already been provisioned on the Chisel server and we have the credentials at hand.

 ```YAML
 kind: Deployment